2025–26 Illawarra Hawks season

-The 2025–26 Illawarra Hawks season will be the 48th season of the franchise in the National Basketball League (NBL).
+The 2025–26 Illawarra Hawks season was the 48th season of the franchise in the National Basketball League (NBL).

 As reigning NBL champions, the Hawks will compete in the 2025 FIBA Intercontinental Cup, becoming the second team from Oceania to play in the FIBA Intercontinental Cup.

 Standings

 Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the overall points percentage will determine order of seeding.